-If your baby is over four months old, you can rub sugar-free teething gel on their gums.
-They often include a mild local anaesthetic to numb pain, and antiseptic to prevent infection (NHS, Scot).
+If your baby is over two months old, you can rub sugar-free teething gel on their gums.
+They often include a mild local anaesthetic to numb pain, and antiseptic to prevent infection (Oral Health Foundation, no date).
 Talk to your GP or pharmacist before you use it on a younger baby.

-There has been advice not to use Bonjela ulcer treatment, although teething gel is deemed safe (BBC, 2009; Times, 2009).
+There has been advice not to use Bonjela ulcer treatment, although teething gel is deemed safe (British Dental Association, 2009).
 So make sure you know the difference between the teething gel and ulcer treatment.

 Homeopathic teething tablets, gels or powders

-When teething is causing your baby pain or a mild raised temperature (less than 38°C), you could try a sugar-free painkiller for babies and young children.
-These contain a small dose of paracetamol or ibuprofen (NICE, 2014; NHS Choices, 2016b).
-Children under 16 should not have aspirin (NHS Choices, 2016b).
+When teething is causing your baby pain, you could try a sugar-free painkiller for babies and young children.
+These contain a small dose of paracetamol or ibuprofen.
+Children under 16 years old should not have aspirin (NHS, 2022).

 Good old cuddles

 Teething is new to your baby and might make them super grumpy.
 But it can also be pretty upsetting for you, because it’s probably the first time you’ve seen them in pain.
 As well as the solutions above, comfort can help too.

 In fact, cuddle therapy is a proven help in soothing teething pain (Memarpour, 2015).
 So give them that extra dose of cuddles, and sing and talk to them in a soothing way.
 That way they’ll feel assured you’re right there with them to help them through the pain.